kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 Let's assume we have a Policy Server that has the policy evaluation timeout feature disabled.
-This server is hosting a policy that is affected by a bug which causes an infinite loop to be entered.
+This server is hosting a policy that is affected by a bug which causes it to enter an infinite loop during evaluation.

 Kubernetes API server sends an admission request to be evaluated by this bugged policy.
 As a result, the policy evaluation will enter an infinite loop.